valegale/metabarcoding/README.md

 ## adding_ASV_ID.py
 Starting from the DADA2 output, this file adds a second column (after the one with the DNA sequences) with the ASV_ID.
 For example, if the DADA2 output file with file_name = *output_dada2.csv* has 100 rows, than the new file is called *output_dada2_ASV.csv* and in the second column a label that ranges from *ASV_001* to *ASV_100* is stored.
+**IMPORTANT** the output ASV_ID file is generated inside a folder called *Data*.
+If this folder is not already present, this should be created manually in the same folder of this script.

 `usage` : adding_ASV_ID.py [-h] [-sc] file_name